-If an EHC plan is not required: You will get a copy of the reports and a letter explaining why an EHC plan is not needed.
-You will also be offered the opportunity to meet with an SEN Officer to discuss any concerns you may have, and be sent details of your rights regarding mediation and appeal.
-The letter about the decision will also be sent to your school/college.
+If an EHC plan is not required: You will be able to view the reports and a letter explaining why an EHC plan is not needed.
+You will also be offered the opportunity to meet with an SEN Officer to discuss any concerns you may have, and details of your rights regarding mediation and appeal.
+The decision will also be made available to your school/college.

-If an EHC plan is required: the draft Plan is written and sent (along with the reports used to write it), to you and the professionals that wrote the reports.
+If an EHC plan is required: the draft Plan is written.
+The draft plan (along with the reports used to write it) are then made available to you and the professionals that wrote the reports.